Amritpal122/Pandher_kirat/README.md

 # Pandher_kirat
 ## Hello.
-## This line is updated by Amritpal Aujla.
+## This line is updated by Amritpal Aujla